RedOctober117/quartz/content/Java's Do While.md

 # Definition

 A `do while` [[Loops|loop]] performs some action while a condition is true.
-This differs from a [[While|while]] loop because the condition is checked after execution, not before, and the loop will always run at least once.
+This differs from a [[Java's While|while]] loop because the condition is checked after execution, not before, and the loop will always run at least once.
 ```java
 do {
      statement(s)